-Xero (+9.1%) continued to show explosive growth, growing its user base to 1.8m from 1.4m a year earlier.
-The company benefit from strong growth in the UK and North America as it continues its international expansion.
+Xero (+9.1%) continued to show explosive growth, increasing user numbers to 1.8m from 1.4m a year earlier.
+The company benefited from strong growth in the UK and North America as it continues its international expansion.
 On the back of a rally in its share price this week, the company now sits at a lofty forward P/E of 234.
-There no doubt it produces a sticky product with high utility, the question moving forward is will it be able to fill the size 16 shoes that market expectations have laid in front of it.
+There is no doubt it produces a sticky product with high utility, the question moving forward is will it be able to fill the size 16 shoes that market expectations have laid in front of it.

 The Commonwealth Bank (-2.8%) posted a 9% drop in cash profit on Tuesday.
 This was excluding the additional $714m it provisioned for remediation costs, which blindsided the market.
-The provision was largely for Aligned Advice (advisers who are not directly employed by CBA) remediation – with $180m in costs for the implementation of Royal Commission recommendations (one wonders where they have drawn the line as to what’s considered “one off”…).
-This brings its total post-Royal Commission toll to over $2 billionn.
-Net interest income for the bank was relatively flat while non interest income contracted due to derivative valuation adjustments, higher weather-related insurance claims and initiatives aimed at achieving"better customer outcomes" (i.e. avoiding future remediation provisions).
+The provision was largely for Aligned Advice (advisers who are not directly employed by CBA) remediation – with $180m in costs for the implementation of Royal Commission recommendations (one wonders where they have drawn the line as to what is considered “one off”…).
+This brings its total post-Royal Commission toll to over $2 billion.
+Net interest income for the bank was relatively flat while non interest income contracted due to derivative valuation adjustments, higher weather-related insurance claims and initiatives aimed at achieving "better customer outcomes" (i.e. avoiding future remediation provisions).

 Meanwhile the banks remain in a state of lending limbo, with the ongoing litigation of Westpac by ASIC yet to draw to a conclusion.
 They will be waiting intently for the final judgement by Justice Nye Perram, which is set to shape expectations around responsible lending obligations.